Gemstone 101: A Ruby Red in July

 July’s rolled around, and that means it’s time to talk about its birthstone – the lovely, deep red ruby.
-July birthdays and non-July birthdays alike adore the crimson shade, and rubies are popular gemstones used in a variety of jewelry types, cuts, and settings.
-But how much do we actually know about rubies, and what makes them so popular?
-We’ve put together a list of trivia about rubies just for your enjoyment today – so take a read and learn something new.
+July birthdays and non-July birthdays alike adore the crimson shade, and these gemstones are used in a variety of jewelry types, cuts, and settings.
+But how much do we actually know about this red stone, and what makes them so popular?
+We’ve put together a few interesting facts just for your enjoyment today – so take a read and learn something new.

 Facts about Ruby